penth0s/MyLittleEngine/README.md

 > This is the first version built entirely for educational purposes, with **no optimizations** implemented (no camera culling, static/dynamic batching, LOD systems, etc.).
 > My future plan is to learn C++ and rebuild this project in C++, focusing on deep optimization techniques and performance improvements.

+> Some assets used in the toon scene (such as environment models) are **not included in this public repository**
+> due to licensing and distribution restrictions.

 ## 🎮 Features

 ### Rendering